 - IX.
-The Chair of the Trust is the final authority in the interpretation of Standing Orders on which the Chief Executive Officer, guided by the Trust Secretary, shall advise them and in the case of Standing Financial Instructions by the Director of Finance. - x.
+The Chair of the Trust is the final authority in the interpretation of Standing Orders on which the Chief Executive Officer, guided by the Trust Secretary, shall advise them and in the case of Standing Financial Instructions by the Chief Finance Officer. - x.
 The following definitions apply for this document.
-Legislation definitions: - the 2006 Act is the National Health Service Act, 2006 - the 2012 Act is the Health and Social Care Act, 2012 - Membership and Procedure Regulations are the National Health Service Trust (Membership and Procedure) Regulations 1990 (SI(1990)2024), as amended.
+Legislation definitions: - the 2006 Act is the National Health Service Act, 2006 - the 2012 Act is the Health and Social Care Act, 2012 - Membership and Procedure Regulations are the National Health Service Trust (Membership and Procedure) Regulations 1990 as amended.